shelanoir/hedge-alg/README.md

 Most of these libraries can be installed along with the Haskell Platform.
-To install the Haskell Platform on a Debian-based
+To install the Haskell Platform on a Debian-based system, along with all the dependencies required for this system, run: sudo apt-get install haskell-platform libghc-hdbc-dev libghc-hdbc-sqlite3-dev libghc-readline-dev libghc-executable-path-dev
-system:
-sudo apt-get install haskell-platform

-To install HDBC and its SQLite3's back end" sudo apt-get install libghc-hdbc-dev sudo apt-get install libghc-hdbc-sqlite3-dev

 =================
 Using the program